jpmens/mosquitto-auth-plug/README.md

 code together with the libraries required for the back-end you want to use in the plugin.
 OpenSSL is also required.

-Modify `config.mk` to suit your building environment, in particular, you have to configure which back-ends you want to provide as well as the path to the [Mosquitto] source and its library.
+Copy `config.mk.in` to `config.mk` and modify `config.mk` to suit your building environment, in particular, you have to configure which back-ends you want to provide as well as the path to the [Mosquitto] source and its library.